- Goal setting seems like an academic exercise:

 - Goals are like a road map for life, they guide you in your decisions.

 Well hopefully I can help you to get started, and to commit to giving it a try.

 This is a great time of year for goal setting.
 Those people who set goals last year can develop a score card, and understand what they achieved and where they fell short.
-This will feed into their goals for 2017.
+This will feed into their goals for the new year.

 All good stuff … but goals are for other people, right?